-Where is the best place to get Disneyland Tickets?
+Where is the best place to buy Disneyland Tickets?

 As we noted earlier, purchasing Disneyland tickets from unauthorized ticket brokers will only amount to a waste of time and your hard-earned money as you would have to buy another ticket at the park gates.

-Park saver is one of the few authorized Disneyland ticket brokers worldwide.
+Park Savers is one of the few websites selling discount Disneyland tickets worldwide.
 Their savings scheme is not limited to tickets alone.
 You also get to save some money on accommodation (more on that later).